UNGRIPP aims to let more people know about the IPP

 The IPP was a life sentence that could be given for any of 153 crimes, including affray and criminal damage.
 Many of these crimes had never previously been given a life sentence.

 In 2012, the sentence was abolished by the Government.
-But it was not abolisheded retrospectively.
-At the time of writing, 3,252 people are still in prison, serving an IPP sentence.
+But it was not abolished retrospectively.
+On 31st March 2022, 2,946 people were still in prison, serving an IPP sentence.

 Apart from a handful of successful appeals, all people released on an IPP continue to serve their sentence in the community, for life.